 Economic forecasts depend on the institutions' forecasting models and their level of sophistication.
 There is a considerable level of uncertainty in long-term inflation and real GDP forecasts.
-Hence, it is advisable to use multiple sources to mitigate forecasting errors.
+Hence, it is advisable to use multiple sources to help minimize forecasting errors.
 Examples of reputable economic consulting firms include, but are not limited to, IHS Markit, Economist Intelligence Unit (EIU), Oxford Economics, and Consensus Economics.
-These reputable firms provide regular forecasts of real GDP, inflation, and other annual growth rates that can be helpful in building cash flow projections.
+These firms provide regular forecasts of real GDP, inflation, and other annual growth rates that can be helpful in building cash flow projections.
+Other alternatives include projections issued by international organizations like the International Monetary Fund (IMF) and the Organisation for Economic Cooperation and Development (OECD).